hmr9162-droid/MIAP-ZIM-Project/README.md

 [The Cable Bible](https://amiaopensource.github.io/cable-bible/) | A Guide to Cables and Connectors Used for Audiovisual Tech

-*If you contribute a zim of an archiving resource to our repository, we will link to the original webpage here and to the .zim source on our homepage!*
+*If you contribute a `.zim` of an archiving resource, we will link to the original webpage here and to the `.zim` source on our [homepage](hmr9162-droid.github.io/ZimSum)!*

 <br>